-We explore the evolution of the CSP professional and diversity networks, and hear how they have been offering vital support to members today
+The evolution of the CSP professional and diversity networks, and how they offer vital support to members today

 Catherine Turnbull writes: